jdb/wordish/doc/roadmap.rst

 ----------

-- How to declare that a class implements a *context manager*, an *iterable*, that a member attribute is a list or a dictionary,
+- How to declare that a class implements a *context manager*, an *iterable*, that a member attribute is a list of certain class or a dictionary,

-- Use epydoc, or Sphinx syntax to specify the signature of methods and objects
+- Use epydoc, or Sphinx syntax to specify the signature of methods and objects,

 Tests
 -----

-- some impede readability, some are redundant, some use backdoors, some pertinent tests are missing, some doctest would better be unit test and vice versa,
+- some impede readability, some are redundant, some use backdoors, some important one tests may be missing, some doctest would better be unit test and vice versa,

-- clear distinction between public (black box) and private api (white box) (test the public at least),
+- clear distinction between public (black box) and private api (white box).
+Proof test est the public API at least,

-- some black box may need to be launched as root and be run on every file in *example/*,
+- some black box testing may be needed to be launched as root and be run on every file in *examples/*,

 Integration with Sphinx
 -----------------------

-- Sphinx integration, how to to reuse ``sourcecode``, so that it has an ``ignored``, ``cleanup option``, ``no_check``, ``can_abort``,
+- Sphinx integration, how to to reuse ``sourcecode``, so the directive accepts the options ``ignored``, ``cleanup option``, ``no_check``, ``can_abort``,

-- configuration: bailout_on_abort, match=string,re,ellipsis, prompts,
+- configuration: bailout_on_abort, match=string|re|ellipsis, prompts,
   ignore_stderr,

-- use the logging system which can be shut from the command line,
+- use the Sphinx logging system which can be shut from the command line,

-- build a directive ``test_report`` inserting the report in the doc,
+- build a directive ``test_report`` inserting a table report in the doc,

-- build a directive ``article`` which takes the name of the article, and for each, creates a command runner and accumulate the cleanup code, in case of an abort
+- build a directive ``article`` which takes the name of the article, and for each, creates a command runner and accumulate the cleanup code, in case of an abort.

 .. pr plan
 ..     shunit
-..     lo lange
+..     jo lange
-..     ubuntu
+..     ubuntu server
 ..     sphinx
 ..     docutils
 ..     lvs
-..     guy from redhat
+..     btrfs, lvm
 ..     debian administration
-..     python planet
-..     debian planet
-..     debian ml
+..     python/debian/ubuntu planet/mailing list
 ..     anevia
 ..     roming
 ..     imil